howtoclient/aws-kops-instalation/README.md

 - `ssh-keygen -t rsa -b 4096 -C "your@email.com"` \
 Replace the email with your email, click enter until its generated \
 NOTE: If you changed default public key url you will ahve to use `--ssh-public-key ~/path` when creating the k8s Cluster

+## Creating your first Kubernetes Cluster on AWS
+We are going to creating the default cluster ( 1 master and 2 nodes ) I compiled a list of KOPs note-worthy options here - https://github.com/howtoclient/aws-kops-instalation/blob/master/kops-options.md

+Lets begin:
+- Open your Terminal ( linux or otherwise )